alwaysdata/documentation/e-mails/use-an-e-mail-address/index.en.md

 tags = ["e-mail"]
 +++

-You can access your emails in a number of ways.
+You can access your e-mails in a number of ways.
 Here are two most used.

 ## Email client